 Fortunately, an intravenous dose of calcium quickly reverses the condition and the dog returns to normality within a few minutes.
 The most common time for this eclampsia or “milk fever” to occur is about three weeks after the puppies are born.

-Proper supplementation of the bitch and the speeding up of the weaning process of the puppies usually prevents the condition reoccurring.
+Proper supplementation of the bitch and the speeding up of the weaning process of the puppies usually prevents the condition recurring.
 The calcium reserves of the bitch are not restored until well after the puppies are taken from her, so extra calcium should be supplied for some weeks.